Thank you for your interest in the Media and Technology Committee!

 If you are interested in presenting a seminar topic, or if you would like to suggest a topic, please contact the Committee chair, Art Burke.

 Treatises (e.g., Antitrust Law Developments, Telecom Antitrust Handbook).
 The Committee plays an active role in drafting and updating the Section’s preeminent reference work, Antitrust Law Developments, as well as taking part in drafting other relevant treatises and reference materials.
-If you would like to assist, please contact Ankur Kapoor.
+If you would like to assist, please contact Craig A. Waldman.

-Monthly e-Bulletin.
-We are also working toward distributing to our members a monthly e-bulletin that summarizes recent key cases and developments, and we are actively seeking members’ participation in this effort.
+E-Bulletin.
+We also distribute to our members an e-bulletin that summarizes recent key cases and developments, and we are actively seeking members’ participation in this effort.
 If you would like to help us, please contact Art Burke or Megan Jones.

 Website and Discussion List

-Committee Discussion List.
-We use our moderated discussion list to distribute the Committee newsletter and e-bulletin, to share information about upcoming Committee programs, and to discuss news of interest to our members.
-If you would like to volunteer or recommend content for distribution using the Committee Discussion List, contact Jason Daniels.
+We communicate with our members through our website and our moderated discussionemail list, which we use to distribute the Committee newsletter and e-bulletin, to share information about upcoming Committee programs, and to discuss news of interest to our members.
+If you would like to volunteer or recommendbe involved in updating the website or recommending content for distribution on the email list, please contact Meaghan Thomas-Kennedy.